How the Smart Recorder search works

 The final result is ordered as follows

-- Incident Templates matched in descending order of score (maximum of 20)
+- Incident templates matched in descending order of score (maximum of 20)

 - SRDs matched in descending order of score (maximum of 100)

-- Work Order Templates matched in descending order of score (maximum of 20)
+- Work order templates matched in descending order of score (maximum of 20)

 FTS search is performed on Outages based on CI Name or Outage (Unavailability) Description and restricted to the Company of the Customer (maximum of top 20).

-Specifying company to search for assets and people
+Company-specific search for assets and people

 When capturing details in Smart Recorder, as a service desk agent you can refine the search for asset and people (customer, contact, and the people mentioned) on the ticket by specifying the company to which the asset and people belong.
 If there are multiple companies, specifying the company name helps to refine the search and display the exact result.
 To do so, you must first enter the Hash symbol (#) followed by the company name, and then enter the At symbol (@) followed by the asset or person name.
 For example, #Calbro @Allen @A01Printer fix the issue urgently.
 In this example, both Allen and A01Printer belong to Calbro.
 To enable you to search for assets and people on the basis of the #company accelerator, the administrator must set the value of the configuration property smartRecorderSearchByCompany to true.
 You can modify the value of the configuration property smartRecorderSearchByCompany in BMC Remedy IT Service Management on the SHARE:Application_Properties form.
 The modification is reflected after 30 minutes, or you can restart Smart IT to get the modification.
 For more details, see Configuration parameters for Smart IT.